 Despite this, the city has one of the highest jobs-to-residents ratios.
 The Pickering Nuclear Generating Station currently stands as the largest employer in the city, though there is economic diversity.
 Its status as a job centre likely aggravates Pickering’s traffic situation.
 The location along the northwest edge of the GTA assures though that even commuters passing through would be enough to assure heavy traffic congestion.

-How Much is Car Insurance in Pickering Ontario
+How Much Does Car Insurance Cost in Pickering

 |Quote Date||Average Auto Insurance Cost in Pickering*|